-Hello April 1st!
 It is Autism Awareness month around the globe this month, and I thought it would be fitting to squeeze in a related blog post today.
 At this point in our journey with neurodiversity, things feel pretty normal at our house.
 We have a school schedule, consistent snack, screen time (Minecraft, duh!), homework, and play.
 The biggest challenges we face are when our routine is thrown out of whack.
-I haven't figured out summer yet, so I'm skipping that topic for today.
-But for vacation I am slowly learning some tips...

 Okay, so back to the topic on hand.
 It is Spring Break season around here, and a lot of families are going to the beach, lake, or Disney World.
-I thought it might be helpful to share a few things we've learned over our last few vacations as a family that hopefully will lessen your child's anxiety (a common trait for children with autism) and help everyone have a good time!
+Below I'm sharing a few things we've learned over our last few vacations as a family that could lessen your child's anxiety (a common trait for children with autism) and help everyone have an enjoyable time!

 1. Show a Plan (Pictures, maps, schedule)